danvet/danvet.github.io/_posts/2016-05-10-neat-drmi915-stuff-for-47.md

 blogger_orig_url: http://blog.ffwll.ch/2016/05/neat-drmi915-stuff-for-47.html
 ---

-The <a href="http://blog.ffwll.ch/2016/03/neat-drmi915-stuff-for-46.html">4.6 release</a> is almost out of the door, it's time to look at what's in store for 4.7.
+The [4.6 release](http://blog.ffwll.ch/2016/03/neat-drmi915-stuff-for-46.html) is almost out of the door, it's time to look at what's in store for 4.7.

 <!--more-->